-Article 26(2) of TRIPS stipulates that Member States may provide limited exceptions to the protection of industrial designs, and the three cumulative conditions (three-step test) must be fulfilled for the exceptions to be approved, which are (1) confined to certain special cases; (2) no conflict with a normal exploitation; (3) no reasonable prejudice to the legitimate interests of the owners of rights, taking account of the legitimate interests of third parties.
-Therefore, it is still debatable regarding whether the exception of design right protection for spare parts used for the purpose of repair in Community designs and EU Member States is consistent with Article 26(2) of TRIPS.
+Article 26(2) of the TRIPS Agreement stipulates that Member States may provide limited exceptions to the protection of industrial designs, and the three cumulative conditions (three-step test) must be fulfilled for the exceptions to be approved, which are (1) confined to certain special cases; (2) no conflict with a normal exploitation; (3) no reasonable prejudice to the legitimate interests of the owners of rights, taking account of the legitimate interests of third parties.
+Therefore, it is still debatable regarding whether the exception of design right protection for spare parts used for the purpose of repair in Community designs and EU Member States is consistent with Article 26(2) of the TRIPS Agreement.

-The debate in the EU over how to protect design rights of spare parts used for the purpose of repair has not yet been settled. and both Article 110 of the Community Design Regulation and Article 14 of the Design Directive stipulate the matter as a transitional provision.
+The debate in the EU over how to protect design rights of spare parts used for the purpose of repair has not yet been settled, and both Article 110 of the Community Design Regulation and Article 14 of the Design Directive stipulate the matter as a transitional provision.
 In 2004, the European Commission brought forward a proposal to include the "repair clause" in the Design Directive, but it was withdrawn in 2014 after no agreement was reached.
-Subsequently, the Circular Economy

-Action Plan published by the European Commission in March 2020 also mentioned the introduction of a "right to repair" as a measure to ensure the sustainability of products, and the "Intellectual Property Action Plan" published by the European Commission in November 2020 also proposed the modernization of design protection in the EU, including the harmonization of the EU system for the protection of spare parts.
+Subsequently, the Circular Economy Action Plan published by the European Commission in March 2020 also mentioned the introduction of a "right to repair" as a measure to ensure the sustainability of products, and the "Intellectual Property Action Plan" published by the European Commission in November 2020 also proposed the modernization of design protection in the EU, including the harmonization of the EU system for the protection of spare parts.
 The European Commission conducted a public consultation on the modernization of EU design protection from April to July 2021, including the question "Should design protection for spare parts be reviewed?" and published its summary report on its webpage in September 2021.
-Subsequently, the European Commission announced in November 2022 that it had adopted a proposal for a regulation amending the Community Design Regulation and a proposal for a Design Directive, and began inviting comments.
-The proposed regulation and directive include the introduction of an EU-wide "repair clause."
+The European Commission announced in November 2022 that it had adopted a proposal for a regulation amending the Community Design Regulation and a proposal for a directive on the legal protection of designs, and began inviting comments.
+The proposed amendment includes the introduction of "repair clause" throughout the EU.
+The Council of the European Union subsequently proposed amendments to the draft of the Regulation as above and the draft of the Directive as above, but retained the concept of "repair clause".
+The Council then announced in December 2023 that it had reached a tentative agreement on the draft of the Regulation and that of the Directive.